 Phoebe subsequently joined the group Girls Can't Catch, signed to Fascination Records, the same label as Girls Aloud and The Saturdays.
 However, the group disbanded after its two singles, "Keep Your Head Up" and "Echo" failed to meet expectations.

 Emily joined the group Parade.
-Their debut single Louder hit the top 10, but the follow-up, "Perfume", stalled at No. 38.
+Their debut single Louder hit the top 10, but the follow-up, "Perfume", stalled at number 38.
 Parade's self-titled debut album was released in October 2011 but failed to hit the top 100.
-The group were dropped from their label in 2012, they then split in early 2013.
+The group were dropped from their label in 2012 and split in early 2013.

-Charlie Mole now works as a Recruitment Consultant in Durham.
+Charlie now works as a Recruitment Consultant in Durham.